awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 If you already have an access key, Security Hub recommends that you rotate the access keys every 90 days\.
 Rotating access keys reduces the chance that an access key that is associated with a compromised or terminated account is used\.
 It also ensures that data cannot be accessed with an old key that might have been lost, cracked, or stolen\.
 Always update your applications after you rotate access keys\.

 Access keys consist of an access key ID and a secret access key\.
 They are used to sign programmatic requests that you make to AWS\.
-AWS users need their own access keys to make programmatic calls to AWS from the AWS CLI, Tools for Windows PowerShell, the AWS SDKs, or direct HTTP calls using the APIs for individual AWS services\.
+AWS users need their own access keys to make programmatic calls to AWS from the AWS CLI, Tools for Windows PowerShell, the AWS SDKs, or direct HTTP calls using the API operations for individual AWS services\.

 If your organization uses AWS Single Sign\-On \(AWS SSO\), your users can sign in to Active Directory, a built\-in AWS SSO directory, or [another identity provider \(IdP\) connected to AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.
-They can then be mapped to an IAM role that enables them to run AWS CLI commands or call AWS APIs without the need for IAM user access keys\.
+They can then be mapped to an IAM role that enables them to run AWS CLI commands or call AWS API operations without the need for IAM user access keys\.
 To learn more, see [Configuring the AWS CLI to use AWS Single Sign\-On](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) in the *AWS Command Line Interface User Guide*\.

 **Note**
 This control is not supported in Africa \(Cape Town\) or Europe \(Milan\)\.

 ### Remediation<a name="iam-3-remediation"></a>

+To remediate this issue, replace any keys that are older than 90 days\.

 **To ensure that access keys aren't more than 90 days old**